george-shilovsky/quickforge-docs/docs/SmartConeTrace/quick-start.md

 1. In the Components panel, right-click the **SmartConeTrace** component.
 2. Choose **Add Event → Add OnConeTraceResult**.

 This creates an event node that fires every time the trace runs.
+You can access both **Hit Actors** (overlap) and **Visible Actors** (line-of-sight) from the result struct.

 ![Event node and handling logic in Blueprint](images/quick-start_SCREENSHOT_3.png)
-*Example of using the OnConeTraceResult event to print the names of all hit actors.*
+*Example of using the OnConeTraceResult event to handle both Hit and Visible actors.*

 ---